 The African Union Charter on the Rights and Welfare of the Child, of which Nigeria is a signatory, contains more explicit provisions.
-Article 2 states categorically that "For the purposes of this Charter, a child means every human being below the age of 18 years" (Organization of African Unity, 1999).
+Article 2 states categorically that: "For the purposes of this Charter, a child means every human being below the age of 18 years".